Last Updated on March 22, 2022 by Grow with Bovees

 Once the soil has dried, you can use a liquid fungicide to get rid of the root rot fungus.
 Once the fungicide has been applied, you should add mulch to the base of your evergreen.
 Typically, about 2 to 4 inches of mulching materials will do the trick.

 When you water a plant or tree, the water can evaporate quickly before it is absorbed into the roots and dispersed throughout the tree.
-This makes the tree look like it did not get a proper amount of water, causing you to add more water.
+This makes the tree look like it did not get the proper amount of water, causing you to add more water.
 This over-saturates the roots because too much water has been added in a short amount of time.

 What’s more, adding mulching materials will keep you from having to water your evergreen as often, which will also reduce the risk of root rot and over-saturation.